czukowski/I18n_Plural/README.md

 This part provides date formatting method and better translation, which reflects MooTools [Date.format()](http://mootools.net/docs/more/Native/Date#Date:format).
-I liked the way MooTools team made date formatting, and especially 'time difference in words' function, since it gives you a measure, i.e. '2 weeks ago', instead of Kohana standard
+I liked the way MooTools team made date formatting, and especially 'time difference in words' function, since it gives you a measure, i.e. "2 weeks ago", instead of Kohana standard
-'less than a month ago', and it also translates is correctly to any language.
+"less than a month ago", and it also translates is correctly to any language.
 Formatting may come in handy for those, who use [MooTools](http://mootools.net) for their client-side code, so the date/time format strings and verbose representation are the same for both server and client side.